Willy-McNamara/mp3ToFourier/README.md

 # mp3ToFourier
-This is a project to explore the basics of p5.js, taking mp3 inputs and transforming them to a digital signature!
+This is a brief demo to explore the basics of p5.js, taking mp3 inputs and transforming them to a digital signature!